chaddjohnson/greatupsells/README.md

 ## Infrastructure

 All infrastructure is managed via Serverless, Terraform, and Ansible with each deployment.
-Linux is used for hosting.

-AWS is used for hosting.
+Linux and AWS are used for hosting.
 The following AWS services are used:

 - Lambda
 - API Gateway